-- Three to four courses in Italian language (IT), at the 201 level and higher (for members of the classes of 2024 and after, at the 104 level and higher).
+- Three to four courses in Italian language (IT), at the 104 level and higher (for members of the classes of 2024 and before, at the 201 level and higher).

 - Two or three approved courses in two other fields; for example, art history (AH) and music (MU), or psychology (PY) and business (IB).

 - Up to three classes can be counted from a study abroad program.

 - Some courses will always count; others will count depending upon and syllabus of the course for that semester.
 These courses must meet specific criteria in order to be counted toward the minor.
 Ordinarily, students bring the syllabus to the coordinator of Italian Studies at registration time in order to have the course approved for their minor.